gramener/uifactory/CONTRIBUTING.md

 To release a new version:

-- `npm run lint` to ensure no errors
-- Update `version` in all files and examples, and mainly in [package.json](package.json)
+- Update package version in [package.json](package.json) and all other files

-Then run:
+- Run `npm run build`
+- Run `npm run lint` and fix any errors
+- Run `npm test` and fix any errors

+Run:

 ```bash
 git commit . -m"BLD: Release x.x.x"